 The Elevated Acre is, as the name indicates, an acre of green space on an elevated level between Lower Manhattan’s massive skyscrapers.
 We were surprised to find out how few New Yorkers actually knew about this space, even though it is just around the corner from Pier 11 and from Wall Street.
-Tourists haven’t found out about this lovely spot either, even though hotel booking websites offer many hotels within in walking distance from this rooftop park, which makes it one of the best hidden gems in New York City.
+Tourists haven’t found out about this lovely spot either, which makes it one of the best hidden gems in New York City.

 While it is packed with office workers during the weekday lunch hours, this is a great little hidden spot with superb views over the East River, the Brooklyn Bridge and Governors Island.
 Get here early, bring a book and a coffee and while away for an hour or so.
-The Elevated Acre also has a seven-tiered amphitheater and movies are shown here at night during the summer.
+The Elevated Acre also has a seven-tiered amphitheater and free performances take place here at night during the summer.

 4. Take the aerial tramway to Roosevelt Island

 Roosevelt Island is another little island in the East River that is worth a visit.
-Tucked in between Manhattan’s Upper East Side and Queens, this long, but narrow island stretches over two miles (3 km) from Manhattan’s East 46th to East 85th Streets, but only has a maximum width of 800 feet (240 m).
+Located between Manhattan’s Upper East Side and Queens, this long but narrow island stretches over two miles (3 km) from Manhattan’s East 46th to East 85th Streets, but only has a maximum width of 800 feet (240 meters).
 Even though the island itself doesn’t have much on it other than residential apartment blocks, there is a lovely waterfront park on the island’s south side, Southpoint Park, that makes for a great spot to take your date on and watch the sunset from.

 You can also walk up to the Northpoint Lighthouse, which dates back to 1872.
-The views over Manhattan’s East Side are lovely, and the best way to see them is actually from the areal Roosevelt Island Tramway (which you might recognize from the last Spiderman movie), the best way to arrive on the island.
+The views over Manhattan’s East Side are lovely, and the best way to see them is actually from the areal Roosevelt Island Tramway (which you may recognize from the last Spiderman movie), the best way to arrive on the island.
+In my opinion, the Roosevelt Island offers one of the five best views over the Manhattan skyline!
 Plan an hour or two to walk around the park or bring a picnic for a relaxed afternoon.
 Even though you’re just across the river from Midtown’s hustle & bustle, you’ll feel like you’re very much off the beaten path in New York City.

-How to get here: The most scenic way to arrive is via the Roosevelt Island Tramway which leaves from 2nd Avenue between 59th and 60th Street and takes you high up above the roofs of Manhattan.
-You can use the tramway with your MTA metro pass.
-Make sure to get a spot near the front window and don’t worry about all the locals on there rolling their eyes as you vie for the best spot to take pictures.
+How to get here: The scenic way to arrive is via the Roosevelt Island Tramway which leaves from 2nd Avenue between 59th and 60th Street and takes you high up above the roofs of Manhattan.
+You can use the tramway with your MTA metro pass (it’s included in the unlimited weekly pass; a single ticket is $2.90).
+Make sure to get a spot near the front window and don’t worry about all the locals on there rolling their eyes as you view for the best spot to take pictures.
 They could have easily taken the F Train, which also stops on Roosevelt Island, so they’re doing this for the views, too!